 Fill in the form as instructed.
-You may be asked for further information to verify your identify.
-Often you can provide a gas or utility bill, bank statement, passport or driver’s license for this purpose.
+You may be asked for further information to verify your identity.
+Often you can provide a gas or utility bill, bank statement, passport, or driver’s license for this purpose.

 The online gambling site will send you a confirmation e-mail to the e-mail address provided so that you can confirm your account.
 Click the link in the email and your account will be good to go.